bhavananananda/autocomplete/README.md

 # autocomplete
 Automplete features in JQuery

-Includes autocomplete features features for some of the Library of Congress fields like Language
+Includes autocomplete  features for some of the Library of Congress fields like Language